Aadhitya-12007/MSP430-Codes/README.md

 I've also provided the HEX based output along with the Proteus project & Execution screenshot of these codes!

+Note: The HEX file is supposed to be imported into the proteus simulation for the simulated output to be obtained.

 Hope you find these helpful!
 Happy learning!
 Thanks!